 A meal is up to a quarter of a pound of fish, or 4 ounces.
 A 4-ounce, uncooked fish fillet is about the size and thickness of one deck of cards, or an adult hand without the fingers.

-This pocket book was made by Buffalo Niagara Waterkeeper with funding from the United States Environmental Protection Agency's Great Lakes Restoration Initiative.
-Written By: Katy Brown & Sarah Cunningham Graphic Design: Joel Brenden Fish Images: Ellen Edmonson & Hugh Crisp If you have any questions, check local fish advisories by going online to www.health.ny.gov/fish or talk to your doctor.
-To view this book online go to www.eatfishwny.org
+This pocket book was produced by Buffalo Niagara WATERKEEPER® with funding from the United States Environmental Protection Agency's Great Lakes Restoration Initiative.

+Written by: Katy Brown and Sarah Cunningham

+Graphic Design by: Joel Brenden

+Fish Images by: Ellen Edmonson and Hugh Crisp

+If you have any questions, check local fish advisories by going online at www.health.ny.gov/fish or talk to your doctor.